-> If booking online, you can reserve tickets up to two weeks before departure.
-If you need to book more than four tickets per transaction, then you will need to create a separate account.
+If booking online, you can reserve tickets up to two weeks before departure.
+If you need to book more than four tickets per transaction, you must create a separate account.

 Cairo to Aswan by Sleeper Train

 If you are intrigued about train travel between Cairo and Aswan but prefer a more comfortable journey, then the sleeper train might be for you.
-The sleeper train service is outsourced to a company called Ernst Watania.
+The sleeper train service is outsourced to a company called Ernst Watania –see update below.

 There are only single and double cabins, so for families, try to reserve adjoining cabins that have a door that opens between them.

-These sleeper trains are air-conditioned, they have an upper & lower berth, reclining seats which can be stowed away, and a small private sink.
+These sleeper trains are air-conditioned; they have an upper & lower berth, reclining seats that can be stowed away, and a small private sink.
 A small hand towel, soap, pillows and bed linen are also provided.

 Bathrooms are shared and oftentimes in a terrible state by the end of the trip.
 Bring toilet paper just in case and plenty of wet wipes.
 There are no shower facilities.

-Your dinner and breakfast are included in the price of the ticket but for picky eaters, you may want to bring your own food and snacks.
+Your dinner and breakfast are included in the price of the ticket, but for picky eaters, you may want to bring your own food and snacks.
 At Cairo Ramses station, there is a food court upstairs where you can buy food to bring on the train.
-There is also a lounge car in the middle carriage that serves food and drinks.
+A lounge car in the middle carriage also serves food and drinks.

-This is an option for families who are truly adventurous or highly curious about the experience.
+This is an option for truly adventurous families or highly curious about the experience.

 Trains depart Cairo at 7:45 PM and arrive in Aswan at 9:25 AM.